zevv/nim-memory/nim-memory.md

   When the function returns, it finds that address on the stack, and jumps to it.

+The combination of the above two data types make up a _stack frame_: this is a section of the stack which holds the return address of the current active function, together with all its local variables.

-During program execution, this is what the stack will typically look like:
+During program execution, this is what the stack will look like if your program is nested two functions deep:

   +----------------+ <-- stack top
   | return address |